 Cons of Homeschooling Socialization

-The biggest cons of homeschooling socialization revolve around Mom and Dad’s time.
-Not only do the parents need to take time to teach children, they also need to have time to prepare lessons and plan for what each child needs to learn, individually.
-I feel, as a homeschooling mom, that I have far less “free time” than my public schooling counterparts.
+The biggest cons of homeschooling socialization revolve around Mom and Dad's time.
+Not only do the parents need to take time to teach children, but they also need to have time to prepare lessons and plan for what each child needs to learn, individually.
+I feel, as a homeschooling mom, that I have far less "free time" than my public schooling counterparts.
 In the free time I do have, I need to find time to clean, plan, cook, and run other errands.
 My kids end up being a part of that.

 Some people see homeschooling socialization as a con because kids don't get the chance to socialize regularly with peers their own age.
 For a very social kid, they would miss seeing friends on a daily basis.